Main Claire's Itchy Feet logo

 Guide to Wales

-In this guide to Wales, I will cover everything you need to know to make the most of your trip to Wales, no matter how short that time maybe.
+In this guide to Wales, I will cover everything you need to know to make the most of your travel in Wales, no matter how short that time maybe.
+This guide has all the recommendation places to visit, how to get to wales from london, best time to visit, and many more.

-But things happened differently.
+But things happened differently when i was vacationing in wales.
 Somehow, there was always something to pull me back there.
 I’ve lived in Wales for months and still go there at least once a month.
 I just love it.

-There is no place like it and I can’t wait to tell you more about it.
+There is no place like when you travel in wales and I can’t wait to tell you more about it.
+That’s why i want to give you this wales travel guide.

 Did You Get Insurance Yet?